But our bees are in trouble! There are multiple factors putting bee populations at risk in the UK and around the world.

 Bees help humans in a bunch of ways.
 Honeybees make honey – which is obviously delicious – but this is just a side product of all species’ most useful activity: Pollinating plants.

 By ferrying pollen between plants while they collect pollen and nectar for food, bees aid reproduction in plants.
-Pretty much every plant-based food humans eat is naturally tended by bees, including vegetables, grains, oils, spices, and even edible flowers.
+Pretty much every plant-based food humans eat is naturally tended by bees, including vegetables, oils, spices, and even edible flowers.
 Bees also pollinate plants that are used for animal fodder, meaning that meat and dairy production would be impacted by a decline in their numbers.

 George Monbiot, an environmental journalist who has been reporting on such environmental issues as bee decline for many years, sums up their contribution nicely: “[Bees are] the pollinators without which a vast tract of the plant kingdom, both wild and cultivated, cannot survive.”